faro1976/utiu/thesis/TAPAS/README.md

 # TAPAS - Timely Analytics and Predictions Actor System

 ## Overview
-A framework to execute machine learning and analytics tasks supported by actor model and in timely fashion.
-Based on Akka toolkit and implemented by Scala programming language, it adopts Apache Spark to compute parallel distributed analysis and Apache Kafka to decouple the layers of producer and consumer.
+A framework to execute machine learning and data analytics tasks supported by actor model and in a timely fashion.
+Based on Akka toolkit following actor model, implemented by Scala programming language, it adopts Apache Spark to compute parallel distributed analysis and Apache Kafka to decouple the layers of producer and consumer.

 ## Installation
 * pull-down github repository